 The Theatre Lab Philosophy

 The Theatre Lab’s uniquely nurturing, inclusive environment is felt through small classes that stress personal and artistic growth.
-We set high expectations for students at all skill levels and we believe that all students have limitless potential.
-Theatre Lab classes boost success on stage and off by teaching skills applicable to a career in theatre or elsewhere.
-Students and parents tell us that Theatre Lab classes result in heightened confidence, flexibility, social ease, and ability to work on a team.
+We set high expectations for students at all skill levels—and we believe that all students have limitless potential.
+Theatre Lab classes boost success on stage and off by teaching skills applicable to a career in theatre or elsewhere: heightened confidence, adaptability, social ease, and ability to work on a team.
 These benefits power success on the larger stage of life, not only in the theatre.

 History